 But, I do think SymplBrush (USA only) and Y-Brush are more desirable products.
 They are not as heavy or bulky and more pleasant to use.
 And they are a bit cheaper too.

 A possible good alternative solution is TripleBristle.
 Like CleanTeeth, it can brush the teeth in 40 seconds.
 It is different from a regular electric toothbrush and more affordable.
+But, all things considered, regular brushes are the gold standard.

 If there is ever CleanTeeth version 2 I would be keen to try it.